Looking for some awesome Chrome FPS games? Read on, my trigger-happy friend.

 The layout of the UI has your stuff all over the place just like BeGone.
 Both games aren’t set up to “standard” layout and it can cause some confusion.
 But you do get a sweet minimap in the top-right corner that proves to be pretty handy.
 That’s kind of awesome.

 It’s still a fun FPS overall.
+It’s fast-paced and offers nonstop action.
 I’d suggest for you to try out both and see which one you prefer.

 Game #5: Doom

 Yup, it’s classic FPS shooter…Doom.
 Need I say more?

 I’ve already written about this game before because it’s just that freakin’ awesome.

 If you’ve never played Doom, you’re missing out on one of the best FPS games of all time.
 It’s the classic shooter of 1993 that revolutionized the video game industry.
 This game is where a lot of today’s modern shooters got their roots from.
 Doom was a groundbreaking game when it came out and a lot of other games took snippets from it and went their own way.
 That transitioned into other games also becoming popular.

 And some of the features from the original Doom are still used today.
 It was just that amazing.

 Now you can play it right in your browser.
 For free.
 You have no excuse, not the relive the experience.
 Sure, if you’re used to modern shooters or if you’ve never played the original Doom, you may think the graphics are bad, the sound is bad, the aiming is bad, the game isn’t fun, or it’s dumb how you can’t look up and down.

 But even with all these opinionated negatives about the game, it was still revolutionary back then.
 And you owe it to yourself to at least try the game that possibly could’ve inspired your modern shooter.